 - In 2011 the Scottish Wildlife Trust published ‘Climate Connections: towards low carbon, high biodiversity economies’, launched at the European Union’s annual policy conference (‘Green Week’).

-- The Scottish Wildlife Trust was an active contributor to the UK National Ecosystem Assessment (UK NEA), published in 2011; we are continuing our involvement through membership of the UK NEA ‘Follow On’ Stakeholder Group.
+- The Scottish Wildlife Trust was an active contributor to both the UK National Ecosystem Assessment (UK NEA), published in 2011, and the subsequent UK NEA ‘Follow On’ report, published in 2014.

-- Since 2012, the Scottish Wildlife Trust has been a member of the European Commission-led working group on ‘No Net Loss’.
+- The Scottish Wildlife Trust was a member of the European Commission-led working group on ‘No Net Loss’ and responded to the 'No Net Loss' consultation in October 2014.

 The Scottish Wildlife Trust works with many other organisations to explore new ways of thinking that will help protect and enhance our natural capital.
 Our Chief Executive, Jonathan Hughes is an IUCN (International Union for the Conservation of Nature) Councillor and also chair of the Council’s Policy and Programmes Committee, which oversees the IUCN’s Private Sector Task Force.
 Jonathan is also a regular speaker on the subject of ‘moving beyond GDP’.